 Example of calendar sync to Microsoft Outlook, month view

 In WorkBook there are many different scheduling overviews that has been designed to give you overview on who’s doing what and when.
 Here’s a couple of examples:

 Example of scheduling view “Weekly Schedule”

 Example of scheduling view “Capacity Graph”

-WorkBook keeps track of holidays and absence for each user.
-This means that when a user is adding holiday to the system, it can be transformed to a holiday request and sent to the nearest manager for approval.
+WorkBook keeps track of vacations, absences, and holidays for each user.
+This means that when a user is adding a vacation to the system, it can be transformed to a vacation request, and sent to the nearest manager for approval.
 What has this to do with resource scheduling?
 Well, everything!
-If you don’t know people’s holiday plans, then you don’t know if they are available or not.
+If you don’t know people’s vacation or holiday plans, then you don’t know if they are available or not.

 The To-Do List

 Each user has their own to-do list.
 On the to-do list, you get a clear and easy overview of the tasks assigned to you.
-On each task, you can get detailed information about the briefing, saved files, conversations and comments, saved emails – in conclusion: all details that you will need to complete the task.
-Once you are ready to start working, you can use the timer to start your time entry or simply punch in the hours manually.
+On each task, you can get detailed information about the briefing, saved files, conversations and comments, and saved emails.
+In conclusion, it provides all of the details that you will need to complete the task.
+Once you are ready to start working, you can use the timer to start your time entry, or simply punch in the hours manually.

 The collaboration feature allows you to start a conversation with other people involved in the project – even collaborating with clients through the client portal.
-This eliminates some of the many emails that go back and forth and keeps important information in your system as opposed to having it in the email system.
+This eliminates some of the many emails that go back and forth, and keeps important information in your system, as opposed to having it all in the email system.

-When the project is in process, it is of course important to keep track on budget vs. actuals.
-WorkBook will keep you notified if something is about to go wrong and if an employee needs more time than is assigned, it’s possible to request for more time.
+When the project is in process, it is highly important to keep track of budget vs. actuals.
+WorkBook will keep you notified if something is about to go wrong, and if an employee needs more time than is assigned – it’s possible to request for more time.
 This is tracked and logged to the project log, so you know on what tasks to allocate more time on the next project.